Graph factorization: 1-factorization conjecture

 The overfull conjecture implies the 1-factorization conjecture.

+The conjecture was confirmed by Csaba, Kühn, Lo, Osthus and Treglown for sufficiently large n.

 Perfect 1-factorization

 A perfect pair from a 1-factorization is a pair of 1-factors whose union induces a Hamiltonian cycle.

 A perfect 1-factorization (P1F) of a graph is a 1-factorization having the property that every pair of 1-factors is a perfect pair.
 A perfect 1-factorization should not be confused with a perfect matching (also called a 1-factor).

 In 1964, Anton Kotzig conjectured that every complete graph K2n where n ≥ 2 has a perfect 1-factorization.
 So far, it is known that the following graphs have a perfect 1-factorization: